-Memorial Island of Tears commemorates the victims of the Afghanistan campaign © saiko3p, Shutterstock
+The Island of Tears memorial commemorates the victims of the Afghanistan campaign © saiko3p, Shutterstock

 Situated on the Svislach River directly opposite Old Town and inaugurated on 3 August 1996, this is a commemorative memorial to the fallen in the USSR’s ill-fated and disastrous Afghanistan campaign (1979–88).
 The central feature is a chapel upon the walls of which bleak and harrowing images of bereaved widows and mothers are sculpted, all waiting in vain for their loved ones to return.
 Inside are four altars bearing icons, together with small shrines dedicated to the fallen from each of the country’s administrative oblasts, their names listed on the walls.
 In the centre, memory bells have been lowered into a sunken recess containing soil from a number of graves, along with a sealed capsule containing soil from the fields of battle in Afghanistan where some of the nation’s sons fell.
 This is a highly symbolic and ritualistic gesture, often to be found at memorial locations in this country.
 Nearby is the statue of a doleful angel in mourning, weeping because he could not save the boys’ lives.

 Troitskoye (Trinity) Suburb

 Troitskoye is the city's best preserved historical suburb © Андрэй Дзмiтрыеў, Wikimedia Commons